5jt/dyalog-cookbook/manuscript/10_documentation.md

 Trailing comments

 : Comments at the ends of lines act as margin notes.
 Do not use them as a running translation of the code.
 Instead aim to for expository style and code that needs no translation.
 On lines where you're not satisfied you've achieved expository style, do write an explanatory comment.
-Better to reserve trailing comments for other notes, such as `⍝ FIXME slow for >1E7 elements`.
-(Using a tag such as `FIXME` makes it easy to bookmark lines for review.)
+Better to reserve trailing comments for other notes, such as `⍝FIXME⍝ slow for >1E7 elements` [^fixme].
+(Using a tag such as `⍝FIXME⍝` makes it easy to bookmark lines for review.)
 Aligning trailing comments to begin at the same column makes them easier to scan, and is considered OCD compliant [^ocd].

+I> Note that Dyalog offers a special command for Aligning Comments: "AC".
+You can assign a keystroke to this command: open the "Configuration" dialog (Options / Configure...), select the "Keyboard Shortcuts" tab and sort the table with a click on the "Code" column, then look for "AC".

 The above conventions are simple enough and have long been in wide use.

 If you are exporting scripts for others to use -- for example, contributing to a library -- then it's worth going a step further.
-You and other _authors_ of a script need to read comments in the context of the code, But potential _users_ of a script will want to know only how to call its methods.
+You and other _authors_ of a script need to read comments in the context of the code, but potential _users_ of a script will want to know only how to call its methods.

 _Automatic documentation generation_ will extract documentation from your scripts for other users.
 Just as above, the documentation is maintained as comments in the code.
 But now header comments are presented without the code lines.